mz99/german-grammar-app-writeups/sqli.md

 ⚠️ Note: All testing was performed in a local development environment on a self-built app.
 No real user data was accessed or exposed.

-💡 Summary of Findings
+## Summary of Findings

 - The application was vulnerable to classic UNION-based SQL injection
 - I used controlled payloads to safely enumerate:
   - Column count and types
   - DBMS fingerprint
   - Table and column names

-This vulnerability could be exploited to extract sensitive user data such as usernames and password hashes
+- This vulnerability could be exploited to extract sensitive user data such as usernames and password hashes

 ## 🛡️ Fixed Code (After)

-The fix involved using ActiveRecord’s built-in parameterization:
+The fix involved replacing raw SQL with ActiveRecord’s built-in .where() method, which uses parameterized queries.
+This safely escapes user input and prevents injection:
-# ✅ Secure version using ActiveRecord query interface
+✅ Secure version using ActiveRecord query interface:
 ```ruby
 class NounViewerController < ApplicationController
   def index